A1 Skyraider, a Warbird aircraft models and model kits.

 Crew of the Hog Wild B-29 Bomber aircraft

 This a photo of the Hog Wild and its original crew, although (suspiciously) at least four of the regular crewman were replaced by squadron level officers for this mission.
-Although the airplane commander, pilot, navigator, Strilky, and others are in the photo... it's not the crew of the 13 that were shot down by the Soviets.
+Although the airplane commander, pilot, navigator, Arthur Strilky, and others are in the photo... its not the crew of the 13 that were shot down by the Soviets.

 On August 29, 1945 , on the very day that General Douglas MacArthur became Supreme Commander of Allied Forces after the Japanese had surrendered, and coincidently on the day known by Koreans as a “day of national shame,” the U.S. sent a B-29 called the Hog Wild on a mission to Konan in northern Korea , a city now known as Hungnam .

-Under the guise of a “mercy mission” to a former Japanese POW camp, now under the control of the Soviet Union , three B-29s with supplies for 600 men were sent to the camp believed to house only 156 British and Australian prisoners.
+Under the guise of a “mercy mission” to a former Japanese POW camp, now under the control of the Soviet Union , three B-29s with supplies for 600 men were sent to the North Korean camp believed to house only 156 British and Australian prisoners.

 The Airplane Commander, Lieut.
 Joseph Queen, was under strict orders to “forget dropping supplies and return to Iwo Jima if the plane encountered trouble.”
 As he was soon to discover, “trouble” was an understatement.

-While the Hog Wild suspiciously circled over the POW camp once too many times, four Russian Yak fighters were sent up to force the B-29 to land.
+While the Hog Wild suspiciously circled over the Korean POW camp once too many times, four Russian Yak fighters were sent up to force the B-29 to land.
 According to a Soviet report, one of the Russian pilots, “on his own initiative” began firing on the B-29, causing engine #1 to burn fiercely.
 The B-29 engine, made partly of light-weight magnesium, could not be extinguished by the automatic fire-extinguishing system on board and, despite their best efforts, a ferocious fire continued to burn out of control.

 Seven members of the crew were instructed to remain in the plane as it crash landed - badly damaged and afire - on a Russian airfield in nearby HamHung, after six others had bailed out into the cold, Sea of Japan , also known as Korea ’s East Sea .
 Despite extensive damage and an engine on fire, 1st Lieut.
 Joseph Queen managed to land the B-29 safely, and, despite a published report to the contrary, not a single crewman died.